encryptedtouhid/JDoc/README.md

-# JDoc - Code Document Editor
+# JDoc - Just Code Editor

 JDoc is a simple document editor with code highlighting, built with Vue 3 and Vite.